 Deforestation, tillage and chemical inputs in soils inhibit the healthy functioning of soil microorganisms and lead to soil degradation.

 Regenerative land management is a set of principles and practices which reverse current trends of degradation in soil, water and air quality by enhancing the soil ecosystem and restoring its biology.

 Regenerative land management aims to drawdown atmospheric carbon into soil and the aboveground biomass, helping to reverse climate change.

 At the same time, it increases climate resilience in the face of drought, floods, and extreme weather events.
 Rebuilding soil organic matter reduces dependence on chemicals and pesticides, results in more nutrient dense food, and generates greater economic viability for farmers.

 Regenerative land management is also about improving animal welfare, providing fairness for farmers, ranchers, and workers, and growing resilient regional ecosystems and communities.

 Photo by Iswanto Arif on Unsplash

 As 40% of the world faces water scarcity, good water management is a key part of regenerative agriculture.
-Healthy covered soil is more resilient to droughts and floods, and effective irrigation, water collection infrastructure, and farm design all aid in water conservation.
+Effective irrigation, water collection infrastructure, and proper farm design are important for water conservation.